What is the Florida Black Bear Management Plan?

-The Florida Fish and Wildlife Conservation Commission (FWC) developed the Bear Management Plan to provide a statewide framework for conserving Florida black bears and involving local stakeholders in helping FWC make regional bear management decisions.
+The Florida Fish and Wildlife Conservation Commission (FWC) developed the Florida Black Bear Management Plan (Plan) to provide a statewide framework for conserving Florida black bears.
+This Plan is designed to be updated every 10 years.

 What is the goal of the Bear Management Plan?

-The goal of the plan is to maintain sustainable black bear populations in suitable habitats throughout Florida for the benefit of the species and people.
-The plan includes management tasks to ensure the Florida black bear population will be maintained and never again be at a high risk of extinction.
+The goal of the Plan is to maintain sustainable black bear populations in suitable habitats throughout Florida for the benefit of the species and people.

-- Conserve enough suitable habitat to support bear populations where they currently exist, and promote connectivity between those populations.
+- Conserve enough suitable habitat to support bear subpopulations where they currently exist and promote connectivity between those subpopulations,

-- Increase public understanding of bears, support for bear conservation and a willingness to coexist with bears.
+- Increase public understanding of bears, support for bear conservation and a willingness to coexist with bears, and

 - Reduce human-bear conflicts.